joelouthan/Theologicus/src/catechism-1693/index.md

 They who have been baptized upon a personal profession of their faith in Jesus Christ, and repentance from dead works.
 (Acts 2:41, 42)

-### Question 104 What Is Required To The Worthy Receiving Of The Lord'S Supper?
+### Question 104 What Is Required To The Worthy Receiving Of The Lord's Supper?

 It is required of them that would worthily partake of the Lord's supper, that they examine themselves of their knowledge to discern the Lord's body, of their faith to feed upon him , of their repentance, love, and new obedience, lest coming unworthily they eat and drink judgment to themselves.
 (1 Cor.
 11:28, 29; 2 Cor.
 13:5; 1 Cor.
 11:31; 1 Cor.
 10:16, 17; 1 Cor.
 5:7, 8; 1 Cor.
 11:28, 29)

-## Lord'S Day 31
+## Lord's Day 31

 ### Question 105 What Is Prayer?